-There is no open trapping season for either bobcat or fisher; possession is not permitted.
-If you encounter a live bobcat or fisher on your trapline, do not disturb the animal or the set but immediately notify Fish and Wildlife by calling (877)WARNDEP (927-6337).
-A Fish and Wildlife technician will provide further instructions.
-Call the same number for a dead bobcat or fisher on your trapline; a Fish and Wildlife technician arrange to pick up the animal.
+There is no open trapping season for either bobcat or fisher.
+It is now mandatory for trappers and farmers to report any incidental bobcat capture within 24 hours of discovery by calling 1-877-WarnDEP (1-877-927-6336).
+Possession of New Jersey bobcats or fishers is prohibited but those legally harvested in other U.S. states or Canadian provinces may be possessed if properly documented.
+Call the same number for a dead bobcat or fisher on your trapline; a Fish and Wildlife technician will arrange to pick up the animal.
 Biological samples will be taken from all bobcat and fisher carcasses.
 The data collected will be instrumental to understand the status of the species populations.